 Blue Morpho butterflies can feed on decomposing animals.

 - They also feed on fungi.
-However, when neither is to be found, these butterflies can turn to meat – namely, they feed on juices of decomposing animals.
+However, when neither is to be found, these butterflies can turn to meat – namely, they feed on the juices of decomposing animals.

 - This type of behavior is far less rare than you might think.

-- A species of butterfly residing in Great Britain, purple emperor, is also known to feed on rotting flesh.
+- A species of butterfly residing in Great Britain, the purple emperor, is also known to feed on rotting flesh.